Flutter applications

 apps:

-command: super_cool_app
+command: my_flutter_app

-extensions: [flutter-stable]
+extensions: [gnome]

 If your command name matches the snap name, users will be able run the command directly.